 Calista could not help being curious as to why his parents had elected not to have cosmetic surgery performed on him, or why he himself had not done it.
 On the one hand, she supposed she could understand why it hadn’t been done when he was a child, because multiple surgeries would be required as he grew, so it would be best to simply wait until he’d reached physical maturity.
 But why hadn’t the commander had the surgery on his own?
 She could certainly be wrong, she mused, but she knew that Klingons were very proud, and she just figured a Klingon would want to look like a Klingon.

 Reading through the rest of his medical file, she made note of any injuries he had suffered and treatments he had undergone, making sure there was nothing she would have to watch out for.
-Other than the Augment Virus, there was nothing to be concerned about, and even that wasn’t a real concern considering he wasn’t a candidate for blood, organ, or tissue donation.
-Because there were no other Klingons aboard the Apgar, Dr. Tir’Shaan had requested several pints of blood be donated from one of the Klingon ships that had fought at Chin’toka before they had left the system, so they had plenty of in case he needed a transfusion.
+Other than the Augment Virus there was nothing to be concerned about, and even that wasn’t a real concern except that he wasn’t a candidate to donate blood, organ, or tissues, though he could still receive from a compatible donor if needed.
+Because there were no other Klingons aboard the Apgar, Dr. Tir’Shaan had requested several pints of blood be donated from one of the Klingon ships that had fought at Chin’toka before they had left the system, so they had plenty of in case he needed a transfusion (and they had used two pints to replace what he had lost).

 With another heavy sigh, she switched off the monitor once more and stood, stretching to work out the kinks in her back, then walked out of the office she shared with three other doctors (only the CMO had a private office) and headed for the ICU to check on her patient.